 Tried and Tested Sabbaticals

-In no particular order, these are some of the things they did with their 3 month sabbatical time.
+In no particular order, these are some of the things our friends have done with their 3 month sabbatical time.

 - Live in Berlin and learn German